Andaman Sea: Extent

 The International Hydrographic Organization defines the limits of the "Andaman or Burma Sea" as follows:

 On the Southwest.
 A line running from "Oedjong Raja" ["Ujung Raja" or "Point Raja"] (5°32′N 95°12′E) in Sumatra to Poeloe Bras (Breuëh) and on through the Western Islands of the Nicobar Group to Sandy Point in Little Andaman Island, in such a way that all the narrow waters appertain to the Burma Sea.

 On the Northwest.
 The Eastern limit of the Bay of Bengal [A line running from Cape Negrais (16°03'N) in Burma [Myanmar] through the larger islands of the Andaman group, in such a way that all the narrow waters between the islands lie to the Eastward of the line and are excluded from the Bay of Bengal, as far as a point in Little Andaman Island in latitude 10°48'N, longitude 92°24'E].

 On the Southeast.
 A line joining Lem Voalan (7°47'N) in Siam [Thailand], and Pedropunt (5°40'N) in Sumatra.

-Oedjong means "cape" and Lem means "point in dutch language on maps of the Netherlands East Indies (Indonesia).
+Oedjong means "cape" and Lem means "point in the Dutch language on maps of the Netherlands East Indies (Indonesia).
 Lem Voalan [Phromthep Cape] is the southern extremity of Goh Puket (Phuket Island).